Evolution of Time Measurement

-Time Measurement is a complicated task and is always a challenge for us, how do we measure a minute, an hour, a day… our ancestors noticed that there were some periodic events that never changed, like the changing of seasons, rising and setting of the sun, etc. These were the first attempts mankind had ever made to measure time, it was pretty simple and the measurements they got were accurate for those times, the first ever device used to measure time in daytime was the sundial.
+Time measurement is a complicated task and is always a challenge for us, how do we measure a minute, an hour, a day.
+Our ancestors noticed that there were some periodic events that never changed, like the changing of seasons, rising and setting of the sun, etc. These were the first attempts mankind had ever made to measure time, it was pretty simple, and the measurements they got were accurate for those times, the first-ever device used to measure time in the daytime was the sundial.

-The oldest sundial was found in Egypt dating back to 3500 BC, a sundial has a dial plates with hour lines engraved on it and a gnomon stick which sticks out at an angle, as the sun move in the sky it casts a shadow on the plate and shows the time, but it works only in daytime, so people had to find other ways to measure time at night time.
-A candle clock was used by ancient Chinese to measure time at night time; a candle with uniform dimension was used to measure time as the rate at which it would burn for every hour was constant, so markings were made for every inch or so to measure time.
+The oldest sundial was found in Egypt dating back to 3500 BC, a sundial has a dial plate with hour lines engraved on it and a gnomon stick which sticks out at an angle, as the sun moves in the sky it casts a shadow on the plate and shows the time, but it works only in the daytime, so people had to find other ways to measure time at nighttime.
+A candle clock was used by ancient Chinese to measure time at nighttime; a candle with uniform dimension was used to measure time as the rate at which it would burn for every hour was constant, so markings were made for every inch or so to measure time.

-Notice how periodic events like rising and setting of the sun were used for time measurement, now here is an assignment for you, which periodic event would you use to measure a month?
+Notice how periodic events like rising and setting of the sun were used for time measurement, Can you say which periodic event should be used to measure a month?

 - a) Phases of the moon.